arachnist/xmpp-rs/xso/src/from_xml_doc.md

 By default, the builder type uses the type's name suffixed with `FromXmlBuilder` and the iterator type uses the type's name suffixed with `AsXmlIterator`.

+If the struct is marked as `transparent`, it must not have a `namespace` or `name` set and it must have exactly one field.
+That field's type must implement [`FromXml`] in order to derive `FromXml` and [`AsXml`] in order to derive `AsXml`.
+The struct will be (de-)serialised exactly like the type of that single field.
+This allows a newtype-like pattern for XSO structs.

 ### Enum meta